How to Start an LLC in Washington? (5 Steps Needed)

 - Dissolution or buyout provisions in case a member wants to leave the business.

 A federal employer identification number is a nine-digit number that identifies your business for tax purposes.
+It will also be needed when you open bank accounts and apply for loans.

 Also, employer identification numbers are not required by law if the LLC has no employees, i.e., it's registered as a sole proprietorship.

-However, it's still beneficial to have EIN if you don't plan to hire employees, so visit the IRS website for more information.
+However, it's still beneficial to have an EIN if you don't plan to hire employees, so visit the IRS website for more information.

 Related Articles: